 Additionally, when a customer is working to resolve an issue, lack of a consolidated perspective across an organisation will typically see them being bounced between contacts and departments.
 Needless to say, having to repeatedly explain a situation will create a feeling of being double or triple handled, and inevitably lead to an inferior experience.
 This is all before even considering the wasted resources that come with sending duplicate communication.

-Customer Data Duplication and Fragmentation
+What is Customer Data Duplication and Fragmentation?

 An Experian white paper identified some interesting statistics about customer data duplication and fragmentation across certain sectors.
 According to the report, the financial services industry was seriously affected, with more that 20% of customers having more than one account.
 The telecommunications and home shopping industries were also serious offenders, with significant amounts of duplicate accounts.